thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 These points are out of scope for tracking in this document, but worth pointing out as effort to take in the two to three months post-acceptance.

 - Populate the blog queue with at least four articles before beginning biweekly publication, written by the publishers to set the initial tone
-- Experiment with video production pipeline and process
 - Sync with social media initiatives and other community outreach (such as any newsletter plans)
-- Set a regular cadence for working group meetings, with growth over time into splitting between blog posts, videos, etc. as active sub-groups.
+- Set a regular cadence for working group meetings
 - Outreach for guest writers, such as Write the Docs speakers who might want to write about a topic

 ## Feedback & Change Log